-"As a mother, the thought of a child accessing a gun that is improperly stored is terrifying," said City Attorney Mara W. Elliott.
-"We hear about these tragedies all the time, even here in San Diego.
-With our Safe Storage of Firearms Ordinance, we hope to prevent life-altering accidental shootings by reminding gun owners that they are responsible for safeguarding those around them by securely storing their guns."
+"As a mother and a prosecutor, I understand the importance of protecting children and families from tragedies that common-sense precautions like safe storage could have averted," City Attorney Mara W. Elliott said.
+"This law will prevent life-altering accidental shootings by reminding gun owners that they are responsible for securely storing their guns for the protection of those around them."